jhsu802701/tutorial-rails-omniauth/02-login_test.md

 ## Adding the OmniAuth Attribute to the User Model
 * In the list of devise modules in app/models/user.rb, add the following attributes:
 ```
-:omniauthable, omniauth_providers: [:facebook, :github, :google_oauth2, :twitter]
+:omniauthable, omniauth_providers: [:facebook, :github, :google_oauth2]
 ```
 * Enter the command "test1".
 The tests fail because the expected confirmations of successful logins do not occur.
 * Go to the tmux window where you are running the local server and restart the server by pressing Ctrl-c and then entering the command "sh server.sh".
 * In your browser, go to the home page of your app and then try to sign in with any of the OmniAuth services.
 In your browser, you will get the message "Not found.
 Authentication passthru."
 * Open the file log/test.log for a more detailed view of what happens during the tests.
 At this point, clicking on any of the links to login with the OmniAuth services leads to a 404 (not found) error.
-* The error messages in each of the 4 failed tests is:
+* The error messages in each of the failed tests is:
 ```
 Completed 404 Not Found
 ```